A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Relay Selection Policies

-\textbf{\gls{GCPBVI} algorithm} Proving the submodularity of the reward and cost $Q$-functions leads to a greedy version of the \gls{CPBVI} algorithm, i.e. called \gls{GCPBVI} and given by algorithm \ref{Algo_GCPBVI}.
-Greedy method has been used in \cite{Sviridenko2004ANO} to solve discrete optimization problem of maximizing a submodular function subject to a submodular upper bound constraint, called submodular knapsack.
-The problem in this work is different (i.e. \gls{MDP} and stochastic) and we show that greedy solution can be applied since we prove the submodularity of the reward and cost $Q$-functions.
-The objective of the \gls{GCPBVI} algorithm is to avoid the iteration over all the possible actions $\mathcal{A}$ of size $2^K$.
-The iteration of the \gls{GCPBVI} algorithm shows that we limit the computation on considering each relay $i \in \mathcal{K}$ aside without the need of introducing all possible actions $\mathcal{A}$ at any level of the algorithm (i.e. avoiding by that the exponential complexity in $K$).
-Indeed, at each iteration, the \gls{GCPBVI} follows the steps below for computing the set of $\alpha-$vectors $\mathcal{V}^{G}_{t+1}$ at epoch $t+1$ given the previous set $\mathcal{V}^{G}_{t}$:
+Since the $Q$-functions in terms of reward and cost are submodulars, then a greedy version of the \gls{CPBVI} algorithm is deduced (see algorithm \ref{Algo_GCPBVI}).
+The objective of this greedy algorithm is to avoid the iteration over all the possible actions $\mathcal{A}$ of size $2^K$.
+The iteration of the \gls{GCPBVI} algorithm shows that we limit the computation on considering each relay $i \in \mathcal{K}$ aside in such a way that the set $\mathcal{A}$ of all possible action is not introduced at any level of the algorithm (i.e. avoiding by that the exponential complexity in $K$).
+Indeed, at each iteration, the \gls{GCPBVI} follows the steps below for computing the set of $\alpha-$vectors $\mathcal{V}^{G}_{t+1}$ at epoch $t+1$ given the previous set $\mathcal{V}^{G}_{t}$: \begin{enumerate} \item The first step is to generate the sets $\Gamma_r^{k,z_k}$ and $\Gamma_c^{k,z_k}$ for all the relays $k \in \mathcal{K}$, all possible observations of each relay $z_k \in \mathcal{S}$ and all pairs of $\alpha$-vectors $\left(\alpha_r^i,\alpha_c^i\right) \in \mathcal{V}^{G}_{t}$: